workwitharfaaz/TD_Python/Assignment 1/README.md

                 o	Addition
                 o	Subtraction
                 o	Multiplication
-                o	Division
+                o	Division<br>
-          3. Displays the results of each operation on the screen.
+          3. Displays the results of each operation on the screen.<br>

 Task 2 -  1.
-Takes a user's first name and last name as input.
+Takes a user's first name and last name as input.<br>
-          2. Concatenates the first name and last name into a full name.
+          2. Concatenates the first name and last name into a full name.<br>
-          3. Prints a personalized greeting message using the full name.
+          3. Prints a personalized greeting message using the full name.<br>